ASSIST Study version 1

 The solution: Clip-Tone is a small device fitted to the top of the patients’ inhaler which makes a very quiet whistle when used properly.
 This is used with the Clip-Tone Buddy app which detects the specific sound of the Clip-Tone along with the sound of the inhaler being pressed and provides real time feedback on the screen on how to improve inhaler technique.
 Together the device and app are known as the Clip-Tone System, CTS.

 How will the CTS be assessed: The study will compare the CTS with the usual care asthmatics receive.
 The study will take place via video consultations allowing easy access to the study.
 Once in the study, participants (age≥16years) will be allocated at random into one of two groups, ‘usual-care’ or the ‘CTS’ group.
 Inhaler technique will be assessed in both groups at 1, 3 and 6 months and compared.
 Asthma symptoms will also be assessed.
-Participants can keep the CTS at the end of the study and those in the “usual care” group will be given the CTS at the end as a “thank-you”.REC name
+Participants can keep the CTS at the end of the study and those in the “usual care” group will be given the CTS at the end as a “thank-you”.Summary of Results

 North West - Greater Manchester East Research Ethics Committee